cfw-guide/ios.cfw.guide/_pages/en_US/updating/futurerestore.md

     - This will usually already be there on newer jailbreaks
 1. Download and install dimentio
 1. Download and install NewTerm2
-1. If you're on iOS 14.0 or above:
-    - Install `libkernrw` if you're using Taurine
-    - Install `libkrw` if you're using unc0ver
-    - checkra1n/odysseyra1n users don't need to install anything extra

 ## Setting nonce